 I was surprised when we opened the big box, removed a bunch of crumpled paper and packaging material, and found the 2 small items we had ordered sitting on the bottom of this box.
 The items could have fit inside a standard envelope.
 Instead they were deliberately packaged in a box which could have held 200-300 of the items.
 Why don’t they stop shipping air?

 The Black Friday/Cyber Monday shopping extravaganza is almost upon us.
 While it may seem like a long time for functions such as Marketing or Sales, for your Supply Chain the Black Friday push should be on right now!
 Your focus must be on Black Friday readiness.

 If you have products manufactured overseas for instance then if those products are not either on the ocean right now or en route over land to your Distribution Centres then you are already in trouble!
 Black Friday readiness is critical.

 The capability we had in E-Commerce order fulfillment was rather basic.
 We had employees manually pushing carts up and down standard warehouse racking aisles picking goods off of shelves.
 And when they had completed an order or a set of orders they would then push the entire cart back to a centralized order packing station.

 As a Supply Chain Services company we needed a dramatically better capability if we were wanted to have customers trust their growing E-Commerce business with us.
 Pushing carts around a warehouse is both inefficient and lacks innovation.

 We had to go back to the drawing board.
 But in doing so we would end up with a World Class solution!

-Whether you love, hate or remain neutral on Amazon, one can only marvel and admire the numbers Amazon are already driving in 2017 which only appear to be accelerating.
+Whether you love, hate or remain neutral on Amazon, one can only marvel and admire Amazon by the numbers which only appear to be accelerating.